TheBous/qr-codes-presentation/README.md

 - Tailwind CSS: Streamline your styling process with Tailwind CSS, a utility-first CSS framework.
 Enjoy the benefits of pre-designed components and responsive design out of the box, while also being able to customize the design to fit your project's unique identity.

 - Daisy UI Integration: Enhance your user interface with Daisy UI components, a set of responsive and elegant UI elements built on top of Tailwind CSS.
 These components facilitate the creation of visually appealing and functional user interfaces.

+## Features

+- `/home?qr=ch_group` --> Show the first image of images array in allQrs.ts file
+- `/home?qr=ch_group&pretimer=20` --> Show a pre timer of 20" in the page and then the first image of images array in allQrs.ts file
+- `/home?qr=ch_group&pretimer=20&format=hour` --> Show a pre timer of 20" with hour format in the page and then the first image of images array in allQrs.ts file
+- `/home?qr=ch_group&pretimer=20&posttimer=20` --> Show a pre timer in the page and then a carousel with a duration of 20 seconds for each image.
+- `/home?qr=ch_group&pretimer=20&posttimer=20&timer=20` --> Show a pre timer in the page, a timer for pre-viewing the QR code and then a carousel with a duration of  20 seconds for each image.
+- `/home?qr=ch_group&pretimer=20&posttimer=20&timer=20&loop=true` --> Same as before but with looping
+- `/home?qr=ch_group&pretimer=20&posttimer=20&timer=20&loop=true&skip` --> Same as before but start with n image of the array

 ## Installation